backand/docs/docs/apidocs/nosql_query_language.md

 # Examples

-A simple query to retrieve the name and salary of all employees in position of "Sales Manager" is:
+This simple query retrieves the name and salary of all employees in position of "Sales Manager":

 ```JSON
 {